-Figure 19: Conservation Voltage Reduction Implementation
+Figure 19: Conservation Voltage Reduction (CVR) Implementation

 Energy Management

-The fundamental challenge for an electric utility is to balance electricity supply and demand in real-time.
-The difference between forecast electricity demand and actual demand results in modifications to generation output through capacity and ancillary services including contingency reserve, regulating reserve, non-spinning reserves, and non-Automatic Generation Control (AGC) ramping.
-Essentially, excess generation capacity is required to be available in order to increase or decrease the amount of generated power to balance electricity supply and demand in real time.
+The fundamental challenge for an electric utility is to constantly balance electricity supply and demand.
+The difference between forecasted electricity demand and actual demand means that generation has to be modified to match the actual demand.
+These modifications can be through capacity and ancillary services including contingency reserve, regulating reserve, non-spinning reserves, and non-Automatic Generation Control ramping.
+Essentially, excess generation capacity must be available in order to increase or decrease the amount of generated power on the electric grid to continuously balance supply and demand.

-To develop both a supply portfolio to meet the current and future electricity needs for customers, load data from the past is analyzed in order to forecast future electricity demand (MW) and usage (MWh).
-Without AMI connected devices such as smart meters and SCADA systems, there is limited data to analyze and develop load forecasting.
-GGeneration resources must be built to provide electricity tomeet the anticipated electricity demand from consumers at any given time.
-In addition, a reserve margin of capacity is maintained in case the actual electricity demand exceeds the forecast demand.
-However, maintaining this reserve generation capacity is expensive.
-Improvements in energy analytics that translate to more accurate forecasting can have a direct effect on the amount of reserve generation capacity required thus resulting in cost savings
+Currently, we analyze historical load data to develop a load forecast for future electricity demand (MW) and usage (MWh) so that we can maintain a supply portfolio to meet the current and future electricity needs for customers.
+This historical load data, unfortunately, is limited, which in turns limits our ability to create accurate forecasts.
+As a result, we maintain enough generation resources to meet the anticipated electricity demand from consumers at any given time.
+In addition, we also maintain a reserve margin of generation capacity to use when actual demand exceeds forecast demand.
+Maintaining this reserve generation capacity, however, is expensive.

+Improved energy analytics that translate to more accurate forecasting can directly lead to smaller amounts of reserve generation capacity, resulting in cost savings.
+Through AMI connected devices (such as smart meters and SCADA systems), these improved energy analytics are possible.

 Advanced Analytics and Forecasting

-As the grid integrates more devices (such as rooftop solar and energy storage), the Hawaiian Electric Companies together with our customers will need more detailed, immediate information to use energy more efficiently while having a minimal impact on the overall system.
+As the grid integrates more devices (such as rooftop solar and energy storage), the Hawaiian Electric Companies together with our customers need more detailed, immediate information to use energy more efficiently, while having a minimal impact on the overall system.
 Advanced analytics can do just that.
-Advanced Analytics will help separate information from many different energy sources to provide us with more insight on how their energy is being used within homes and businesses.
-Combined with forecasting, advanced analytics can be used to balance energy production with energy demand.
+Advanced analytics help separate information from many different energy sources to provide us with more insight on how their energy is being used within homes and businesses.
+Advanced analytics, combined with better forecasting, can be used to balance energy production with energy demand.

-Customer electricity demand has been fairly predictable with years’ worth of system and weather data utilized to develop load forecasts.
+For years, customer electricity demand has been fairly predictable.
 However, the relationship between supply and demand is becoming more dynamic.
-Distributed energy resources (including customer owned photovoltaic solar generation) are causing customers’ net demand to vary based on their actual usage as well as the variable generation output from their on-site generation.
-Additionally, the utilization of more utility scale renewable generation resources such as wind result in a more intermittent supply portfolio that is required to match the more dynamic demand forecast.
-While weather has always been a factor in developing load forecasts, the effect of weather greatly increases with customer owned solar system output variation as well as intermittent renewable generation output from wind.
-To predict and forecast this more dynamic scenario, a more complex analysis utilizing the more finite data generated from DA and AMI meters.
-Data from the AMI and DA systems is stored in databases for later use by the Advanced Analytics and Forecasting solutions.
+Distributed energy resources (including customer-owned photovoltaic solar generation) are causing net demand to vary based on actual usage combined with the output from distributed generation.
+Greater amounts of utility-scale renewable generation (such as wind) results in a more variable supply portfolio, thus making it more difficult to match the more dynamic demand forecast.
+Weather, while always a factor in developing load forecasts, has had an increasing impact.
+Certain weather conditions greatly impact generation from customer-owned solar system, as well as renewable generation from wind.

+Advanced Analytics and Forecasting solutions can perform a more complex analysis of conditions using data collected from Distributed Automation and AMI meters to more accurately predict and forecast demand.
+This data is also stored in a database to use in the future.

-Figure 20 shows the implementation of Advanced Analytics and Forecasting at Hawaiian Electric Companies.
+Figure 20 shows our implementation of Advanced Analytics and Forecasting.